 5. Lower Energy

-When you go 12 hours without eating while pregnant, it canresult ina low intake of several vitamins & minerals required for optimum fetal growth, make you feel sick to your stomach, feel lightheaded, and result in fainting.
+Going 12 hours without eating while pregnant can result in a low intake of several vitamins & minerals required for optimum fetal growth, make you feel sick to your stomach, lightheaded, and fainting.

 6. Risk of Gestational diabetes